Scope of This Catalog and Student Handbook

 Freedom of Inquiry and Expression

 Educational institutions exist for the transmission of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
 Free inquiry and free expression are indispensable to the attainment of these goals.
 Students and student organizations will be free to examine and discuss all questions of interest to them and to express opinions publicly and privately.
 They will be free to support causes in a manner which complies with laws, policies, and regulations that relate to student activities and conduct.
 At the same time, it should be made clear to the educational and the larger community that in their public expressions or demonstrations, students or student organizations speak only for themselves.
 Recognized student organizations will be allowed to invite and to hear any person of their choosing when the purpose of such an invitation is consistent with the College’s policies, regulations, and the law.
 By law, the College does not advocate on behalf of particular political agendas or candidates.
-HCC deserves the right to regulate the time, place, and manner of speech in a manner of speech in a manner consistent with the law and HCC Board policy.
-Hate messaging will not be tolerated and may result in disciplinary action.
+HCC reserves the right to regulate the time, place, and manner of speech in a manner of speech in a manner consistent with the law and HCC Board policy FLA (Local).

 Students should refer to the HCC policy or process for specific types of concerns: